Westchester student on life support after suspected case of hazing at University of Buffalo

 Sebastian Serafin-Bazan went into cardiac arrest at a frat house at the University of Buffalo early Friday morning.

-Students at the university say they saw first responders giving him CPR on the front lawn of Sigma Pi's frat house.
+Students say they saw first responders giving him CPR on the front lawn of Sigma Pi's frat house.

 Buffalo police are investigating.